Skip to Main Content

 • Quantile - this method means that each class will have the same amount of values in it, regardless of how far or close those numbers are to each other.
 So for the high school test averages example, if you were looking at 20 counties, and had 5 classes, if 4 of those counties had an average test score of 80, then 80 would be a class all its own instead of a range.

 Different maps would require different classifications.
-If you are mapping the above example regarding high school test-scores, and there is some state funding penalty that kicks in for schools with an average below 60, you'd want to manually set a boundary at 60 so it was clear what high schools were above and what were below, so you'd probably want to do a Manual.
-If you're mapping percentages of a group of town's populations over 55, then you might want a clearer graph with demarcations every 10% even if not all of the categories will have many towns that fall within them, so you'd want a Defined Interval classification.
+If you are mapping high school test-scores for counties and there is some state funding penalty that kicks in for schools with an average below 60, you'd want to manually set a boundary at 60 so it was clear what high schools were above and what were below that penalty average, so you'd probably want to do a Manual.
+If you're mapping percentages of towns' populations that are school-age children and teens, then you might want a clearer graph with demarcations every 10% to create a more understandable graph, in which case you'd want to do a Defined Interval classification.

-• When you click OK, you'll get a map that looks something like this
+• When you click OK, you'll get a map that looks something like the below

-But as you see the scale for what the drug arrest numbers mean is a little hard to interpret being as how it's a very small decimal.
-I'll show you a different way to calculate this same kind of normalization within the attribute table.
-This will mean you'll be clearer on exactly what the numbers mean, and so how to label them for the reader.
+But as you see the scale for what the drug arrest numbers mean is a little hard to interpret as its just a very small decimal without a lot of context to it.
+I'll show you a different way to calculate this same kind of normalization within the attribute table in a way that you can make a clearer label.
+This will mean you'll be specific for your reader about on exactly what the numbers mean.
 You can make calculations within the table with a Field Calculator.

 Doing Calculations in Your Attribute Table with the Field Calculator

-If you need to do mathematical functions on values in the attribute table for a layer you can do this with field calculator.
-It's also handy to batch-add values for a new field based on information in other fields in the table.
+If you need to perform mathematical functions on values in an attribute table for a layer you can do this with field calculator.

-So if you had a Revenue field and an Expense field on the table you uploaded to ArcGIS, but forgot to calculate the profits, you can create a new field for Profit and subtract Expense from Revenue and put the result in that column.
+So if you had a Revenue field and an Expense field on a table you uploaded to ArcGIS, but forgot to calculate the profits field before you uploaded it, you can create a new field for Profit in ArcGIS and subtract Expense from Revenue and put the result in the Profit column.
 It's an easy way to come up with new information you might want to display on your map from data you've already loaded, without having to add a whole different sheet.

-• Right-click on Drug Arrests by County, 2012 and select Open Attribute Table
+• Right-click on Drug Arrests by County, 2020 and select Attribute Table

 • The title needs to have no spaces and it has a firm limit on character count.
 I've named it ArrestsbyP since I'll be using it to store information on the arrests in a county per 100,000 people.

-Basically what you want to do is divide the drug arrests in a county by the population of that county, and then multiply that (hopefully very very small) number by 100,000 to calculate how many drug arrests occur in that county per 100,000 residents.
+Basically what you want to do is divide the drug arrests in a county by the population of that county, and then multiply that number by 100,000 to calculate how many drug arrests occur in that county per 100,000 residents.
 This is generally the calculation used to measure how often an event occurs within a population.

-When you open the Field Calculator, it has a space that lists the different fields on the table, and a blank screen below for you to put in the calculation you want to make using those fields and the available mathematical function
+The Calculate Field window has a space that lists the different fields on the table, helper functions, mathematical functions and a blank screen below Counties.ArrestsByP= for you to put in the calculation you want to make using those fields and the available mathematical functions to appear in that window.

-• Double-click on the DrugArrests2012.csv.DrugDispositions2012 field, that adds it to the equation you are building at the bottom of the window.
+• Scroll through the Fields window and then double-click on the FelonyDrugArrests_2020 which adds that field to the equation you are building at the bottom of the window.

-• Add in a division sign '/' since you want to divide this number and then double click on the field DrugArrests2012.csv.Population2012 since that's the field that holds the population for the county which is the number you want to divide by,
+• Click on the division sign '/' since you want to divide the drug arrests by population and then double click on the field POP2020 since that's the field that holds the population for the county.

-• Wrap the equation you have so far in parenthesis, since you want this number calculated first.
+• Wrap the equation you have so far in parenthesis, since you want that division to be the first equation performed

 • Click OK.
 It will calculate the same equation for each of the records in your attribute table and if it's successful the column will change to list those values.